OpenID Connect Reconcile Lambda

 console.info(JSON.stringify(jwt, null, 2));

-Modifying Email and Username Claims
+Modifying Email And Username Claims

 FusionAuth will require an email or username to create a user.
-However, if the response from the Userinfo endpoint, or the id_token does not return an email claim you can optionally create a unique value to satisfy this requirement.
+However, if the response from the UserInfo endpoint, or the id_token does not return an email claim you can optionally create a unique value to satisfy this requirement.
 This claim is email by default but may be changed with the oauth2.emailClaim as documented in the OpenID Connect Identity Provider API.

 This capability is available beginning in version 1.31.0.
 It was also available from 1.17.3 to 1.28.0.

-In this example, we will assume the the jwt or id_token objects contain unique user information such as the sub claim.
+In this example, we will assume the jwt or id_token objects contain unique user information such as the sub claim.
 This unique value can be used to fabricate an email address.

 function(user, registration, jwt, id_token, tokens) {